Mobile data pack lets you get affordable data tariff for cellular data usage on the go. Find the importance of the data

 With the rising number of smartphones user and the decreasing cost of the internet, the overall connectivity of people to the world of the internet is rising day by day.
-About 97% of the total internet users of Nepal are connected to the internet with their smartphone.
+About 97% of the total internet users of Nepal are connected to the internet with their smartphones.
 The use of the smartphone for the internet is rising globally due to the portability, ease of use, and the increased ability of smartphones.

 In the context of Nepal, on average, over 6,581 new users are connected to the internet every day.
 The latest Management Information System (MIS) report prepared by the Nepal Telecommunications Authority (NTA) shows that broadband penetration in the country reached 72.42 percent of the total population until December 2019.

 This overwhelming data made us write this article.
 Many internet users in Nepal do not know how to use the internet in a cost-effective way.
 There have been many complaints towards the Telecommunication operators about the high cost of the internet.
 And people have been complaining about deducting more money from their account.
 This happens mostly due to background data and the no usage of data packs.

 Data Packs are blocks of data volume available for purchase which allows users to download a specific amount of data each period (1GB, 2GB, 5GB, etc.).
 Data packs are available on a pre-paid basis, i.e. users must pay for the specific amount of data volume before they use it.
 The data packs are valid for a specific period of time like daily, weekly, monthly, or more.